loveebao/food/README.md

 # food
-A deep learning personalized diet and health assistant system
+A deep learning personalized diet and health assistant system.